w3c/wai-develop-training/_accessibility-training/presentation-outlines.md

 {% include_cached excol.html type="middle" %}

-**Example scenario:** general overview of web accessibility, as one of several short presentations from a panel of speakers.
+**Example scenario:** General overview of web accessibility, as one of several short presentations from a panel of speakers.

 **Notes:**